 The owner has control over the entire organization.
 They can add and remove new members, select a plan, add and remove integrations, configure payroll, set budgets, and edit the organization settings.
 If you want a user to have complete control over the organization, you would make them an organization owner (Full Admin access) which is the only role that has access to see all the pay rates and bill rates of all the users in the organization.

-Managers on the organization are able to invite new team members, create projects, add and remove users from projects, and view all time tracked and activities (screenshots, activity levels, and apps & URLs).
-Managers can see their own pay rates, but not the pay rates of other users.
+Managers on a organization level are able to invite new team members, create projects, add and remove users from projects, and view all time tracked and activities (screenshots, activity levels, and apps & URLs).
+Managers also have access to change the organization settings.

 The user is your worker.
 They can only see their own time data.
 They aren’t able to see other users on the organization’s details or pay rates, and they aren’t able to see projects that they aren’t members of.
-In most cases, your team members will be users (unless they are managing other users).
+Users can see their own pay rates, but not the pay rates of other users.